 Laura Wilson (b.
 Belfast, UK) is an artist based in London.
 She is interested in how history is carried and evolves through everyday materials, trades and craftsmanship.
 She works with specialists to develop sculptural and performative works that amplify the relationship between materiality, memory and tacit knowledge.
-Wilson's interdisciplinary and research-based works have been exhibited widely including at: The Petrie Museum of Egyptian Archaeology, UCL, London, UK (2018); SPACE, London; V&A, London; Guest Projects, London and with Invisible Dust and the Humber Museums Partnership for Hull 2017 City of Culture (all 2017); RIBA, London; Site Gallery, Sheffield; and SPACE, London (2016); Whitstable Biennial (2014); Camden Arts Centre, London and Turner Contemporary, Margate (2013); and W139, Amsterdam and De Warande, Turnhout, Belgium (2012).
+Wilson's interdisciplinary and researchbased works have been exhibited widely including at: The Petrie Museum of Egyptian Archaeology, UCL, London, UK (2018); SPACE, London; V&A, London; Guest Projects, London and with Invisible Dust and the Humber Museums Partnership for Hull 2017 City of Culture (all 2017); RIBA, London; Site Gallery, Sheffield; and SPACE, London (2016); Whitstable Biennial (2014); Camden Arts Centre, London and Turner Contemporary, Margate (2013); and W139, Amsterdam and De Warande, Turnhout, Belgium (2012).
 She is a Syllabus II artist (2016/17), was the UK Associate Artist in residence at Delfina Foundation, London in 2016; and the recipient of the Winston Churchill Memorial Travel Fellowship in 2011.
-She is currently developing new commissions in 2018 with Kettles Yard and the Gurdon Institute, Cambridge and with Block Universe at the British Museum, London.and heritage in order to produce extraordinary outcomes.
+She is currently developing new commissions in 2018 with Kettles Yard and the Gurdon Institute, Cambridge and with Block Universe at the British Museum, London.

-About the East Contemporary Visual Arts Network (ECVAN):
+About the East Contemporary Visual Arts Network (ECVAN)